basho/basho_docs/source/languages/en/riakts/installing/installing.md

 [Ubuntu]: http

 Riak TS is a distributed NoSQL key/value store optimized for fast reads and writes of time series data.
-With Riak TS, you no longer have to build your own time series database on Riak KV.
+To use it, you need to install the Riak TS package.

 ## Installing